 - Sustained delivery over time

-- Reduced patient burden
+- Reduced patient burden for greater convenience

 - May improve safety and efficacy